Contrasting RADA Electronic Industries (RADA) and Its Competitors

 |4.11

-55.5% of RADA Electronic Industries shares are held by institutional investors.
-Comparatively, 43.7% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by institutional investors.
-1.0% of RADA Electronic Industries shares are held by company insiders.
-Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.
+55.5% of RADA Electronic Industries shares are owned by institutional investors.
+Comparatively, 43.7% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by institutional investors.
+1.0% of RADA Electronic Industries shares are owned by company insiders.
+Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This is a summary of recent ratings and target prices for RADA Electronic Industries and its rivals, as provided by MarketBeat.com.
+This is a summary of current recommendations for RADA Electronic Industries and its peers, as provided by MarketBeat.

 |Sell Ratings